-- Repeat and grow profits - Anyone can get lucky and profit from a single arbitrage trade.
-The real key is to have a trading strategy that is easily repeatable, so you can trade your way to profits on a regular basis.
+- Repeat and grow profits – Anyone can get lucky and profit from a single arbitrage trade.
+The key is to have an easily repeatable trading strategy, so you can regularly trade your way to profits.
 Analyze your previous trades and look for patterns and trends which lend themselves to a successful long-term trading strategy.

-This process might sound simple, but it really isn’t.
-That’s why there are a host of tools and resources for arbitrage traders to help them not only better identify arbitrage opportunities, but execute on their trading strategy as well.
+This process might sound simple, but it isn’t.
+That’s why arbitrage traders have a host of tools and resources to help them better identify arbitrage opportunities and execute their trading strategy.

 Useful Tools for Cryptocurrency Arbitrage

-Designing a winning arbitrage trading strategy requires the use of tools and resources to increase trading efficiency and timing.
-Rarely do arbitrage traders rely on their own faculties to identify trades and execute them in a timely manner.
+Designing a winning arbitrage trading strategy requires using tools and resources to increase trading efficiency and timing.
+Rarely do arbitrage traders rely on their faculties to identify trades and execute them promptly.
 Instead, they rely on systems that can help to identify and place trades across multiple exchanges to increase trading efficiency and capture even more arbitrage opportunities.
-In fact, many of the existing tools for arbitrage traders will also help to mitigate the risks of this type of trading, such as price slippage and movement.
+Many of the existing tools for arbitrage traders will also help to mitigate the risks of this type of trading, such as price slippage and movement.

 Historical and Real-Time Exchange Data

-Pricing data across exchanges can tell a story of where prices are trending and what trades have been recently executed.
+Pricing data across exchanges tell a story of where prices are trending and what recently executed trades.
 This information is paramount to a successful arbitrage strategy.
-Good exchange data will allow you to see in real-time trades being made across exchanges, exchange volumes, and bid-ask spreads.
+Good exchange data will allow you to see trades being made across exchanges, exchange volumes, and bid-ask spreads in real-time.
 This will help to identify arbitrage trading opportunities more quickly than the competition.

 Best Price Order Routing

-This function routes your order to the market maker offering the best possible price for a given trade.
-A good order routing software will place trades quickly, and save you money as a result of a more efficient trade.
-Arbitrage opportunities appear and disappear in a matter of seconds or milliseconds, so ensuring timely trades at the best price can be make-or-break for any arbitrage trading strategy.
+This function routes your order to the market maker, offering the best possible price for a given trade.
+A good order routing software will place trades quickly and save you money due to more efficient trade.
+Arbitrage opportunities appear and disappear in a matter of seconds or milliseconds, so ensuring timely trades at the best price can be a make-or-break for any arbitrage trading strategy.